ARoS Public Community Hall

 Exhibit Design, Media Design, Media & Software Development

-“Each of the ARoS Public experiences invites visitors to create, share, converse and collaborate through the museum’s collection. ”
+“Each ARoS Public experience invites visitors to create, share, converse and collaborate through the museum’s collection.”

 Jake Barton, Principal and Founder, Local Projects